Language-Research-Technology/corpus-tools-farms-to-freeways/README.md

 ## Convert the metadata file from a plain-old crate to being a corpus

--  Copy the `ro-crate-metadata.json` file from the Farms to Freeways crate into `input`.
+Assuming there is a copy of the Farms to Freeways data in cloudstor.

 -  Run the script.

     ```
-    node convert.js
+    make repo
     ```

--  Copy the resulting new file back into the farms to freeways crate.

-## OPTIONAL / Add CSV files with the conversation data
+## Making CSV file

 This work has all been done and is not automated but here are notes about how it was done.